aintic/HomeGuard/README.md

 A smart flooding and water leak detection system with 2 components: an embedded device and an Android companion app.

 The embedded device features:
-* Flooding and water leak detection
+* Flooding and water leak detection using ultrasonic sensor
 * Temperature and humidity data collection
-* SMS alerts when a flood/leak is detected
-* SMS alerts when a flood/leak is cleared
+* SMS alerts when a flood/leak is detected and when it is cleared
 * Wifi Manager provides a web portal for the device's WiFi configuration
 * Status LEDs (red - flood/leak event, green - normal)
 * Alarm buzzer alerting users within proximity

 The Android companion app features:
-* Real-time temperature/humidity data
+* Real-time temperature, humidity, water level, flood/leak status
-* Real-time graphs of temperature/humidity data
+* Real-time graphs of temperature and humidity data (updates if data changes)
-* Real-time water level and flood/leak status
 * Option to switch between Celsius/Fahrenheit mode
 * Option to mute/unmute device's buzzer

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### System Design